 - Understanding Zoning, Licensing and Permits

 - What's the Difference Between Zoning and Building Codes?

 Even if you've done everything right up until this point, this last piece is absolutely essential.
 Choose the wrong commercial real estate agent and, if you're lucky, all you'll do is pay too much.
 The right agent can also help you with much of the above.
 Do your homework before you begin looking and you'll be a lot happier with the result.

 - The Pros and Cons of Using a Commercial Real Estate Broker

 - The 10 Most Asked Questions About Commercial Real Estate

 - How to Lease Commercial Real Estate

-- 14 Commercial Real Estate Terms You Should Know
+- 10 Commercial Real Estate Terms Every Business Should Know

 And that's it!
 Now that you've made it through this guide, you are ready to pick a location for your business and give your company the best possible chance of succeeding.